Codecademy/docs/content/python/concepts/pandas-module/terms/dataframe-drop/dataframe-drop.md

   - 'paths/front-end-engineer-career-path'
 ---

 The `DataFrame.drop()` function returns a new `DataFrame` object with rows or columns removed based on column or index names.
-The original `DataFrame` object used to call the method remains unchanged.
+The original `DataFrame` object, used to call the method, remains unchanged.

 ## Syntax